 There are situations where worrying can be helpful, so that we move to take action on a problem, but when the worst case scenarios and what ifs become a preoccupation, then the worry can escalate.
 Worrying can begin to sap emotional energy and if not handled swiftly, can affect our mental and physical health.
-Eventually everything we think may be consumed by worry.

 If we look back, how many of us laugh as we recount our stories when we know we worried needlessly and yet there was really no need.
 That’s our lesson.

 To be cont.d/2